apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

     * [Nightly pipeline Proposal](#nightly-pipeline-proposal)
     * [Release pipeline Proposal](#release-pipeline-proposal)

-In order to perform, Nightly and Release pipelines need to call deploy and promote jobs for runtimes, images and operator.
+In order to perform, Nightly and Release pipelines need to call some deploy and promote jobs for runtimes, images and operator.
 Those jobs should be present at the same level as the nightly and/or release job, so they can be found when called.

 Here is the list of jobs and link to Jenkinsfiles: